marcusbass323/CascadeTechAssesment/README.md

 ### User
 - email
-  - string
+  - string - x
-  - This field is required to create a new user
+  - This field is required to create a new user - x
-  - The system must only allow 1 user per unique email address
+  - The system must only allow 1 user per unique email address - x
 - password
-  - string
+  - string - x
-  - This field is required to create a new user
+  - This field is required to create a new user - x
 - phone number
   - number
-  - This field is required to create a new user
+  - This field is required to create a new user - x
-  - When provided, the phone number must follow this pattern ##########
+  - When provided, the phone number must follow this pattern ########## - x
 ### Event
 - type
   - This field is required to create a new event